SAP-archive/teched2021-ANA260/exercises/Section 6 - Augmented Analytics: Smart Assist Features/README.md

 47. Scroll to the bottom

-🚩There seem to be 2 identical location dimensions in the data model as well as 2 dimensions for Order IDs.
-This results in redundant insights.
-A story designer can configure whether certain dimension will be excluded from Smart Insight in order to provide better results.
-Let's exclude the redundant dimensions.
+🚩The data model contains 2 identical location dimensions and 2 identical dimensions containing Order IDs.
+This is a common assurance in business data but can result in redundant insights.
+A story designer can configure whether certain dimensions will be excluded from Smart Insight to provide better results.
+Let us exclude the redundant dimensions.

 48. Click **Close**